CSCI-362-03-2015/TeamIsntThisFun/README.md

   “sudo git clone https://github.com/sampsyo/beets.git /project/src“

-To run the automated testing framework navigate to the top-level directory /TeamIsntThisFun.
+To run the automated testing framework navigate to the top-level directory /TeamIsntThisFun. (cd TeamIsntThisFun)

 With these commands, “chmod +x ./scripts/runAllTests.py” and “./scripts/runAllTests.py”, the testing framework should execute automatically and output a test report in a web browser.